xot/ElectraOne/README.md

 When fewer than 5 tracks and fewer than 6 return tracks are present in the Live set, the controls on track strips on the E1 for tracks that are not present in Live are hidden.

 The mixer preset is included in the distribution (```Mixer.eproj```), and is also [available in the online E1 preset library](https://app.electra.one/preset/CK3qbv7Vt43PN4LkBTy7).
-It should be uploaded to bank 6, slot 1 (see [the E1 documentation](https://docs.electra.one/account.html#preset-slots); search for ```Ableton Mixer``` in the the preset list on the right side of the page ).

-*Please make sure to upload the latest version each time you upgrade the script.*
+*Note: after installing the remote script (see below) you must also upload the mixer preset to bank 6, slot 1 (see [the E1 documentation](https://docs.electra.one/account.html#preset-slots); search for ```Ableton Mixer``` in the the preset list on the right side of the page ).
+The remote script does not do that automatically for you!
+Moreover, please make sure to upload the latest version of the mixer preset each time you upgrade the script.*

 ## Controlling the currently appointed device

 The remote script also allows the E1 to control the currently selected device on the currently selected track in Live.
 This specific selected device is called the *appointed* device (and is indicated by Live using the 'Blue Hand').

-For this to work, the E1 needs to use a preset whose controls correspond to the parameters of the appointed device.
-The remote script then automatically maps these controls to the parameters.

 The remote script comes with predefined presets for many of Ableton Live's effects and instruments.
 (The layout and control information for these predefined devices is stored in ```Devices.py```.)
 The figure shows the preset for ```Delay```.

 Starting with firmware 3.4 on a modern E1 (the mkII, i.e hardware revision 3.0 or larger), these predefined devices can also be preloaded to the E1 for fast recall.
 See for [instructions below](https://github.com/xot/ElectraOne#installation).

-And if no preloaded or predefined presets for a device are found, the remote script can [construct one on the fly](https://github.com/xot/ElectraOne#creating-presets-on-the-fly).
+If no preloaded or predefined preset for a device is found, the remote script will [construct one on the fly](https://github.com/xot/ElectraOne#creating-presets-on-the-fly).
+This is useful, for example, to control the macros in rack.

 So when you select a new device in Live, the following happens.

 - First, the remote script tries to activate a preset for the device that is already preloaded on the E1.
 (For older, mkI, E1 this step is skipped.)
-- If that fails, it looks for a predefined preset for the device in ```Devices.py``` and uploads and activates it.
+- If that fails, it looks for a predefined preset for the device in the directory  ```preloaded``` and uploads and activates it.
 - And if no such preset is found, the remote script constructs one on the fly and uploads that preset to the E1 instead, and activates it.

 ![Delay predefined preset](./images/delay.png "Delay predefined preset")